Vaelatern/init-dotfiles/README.md

 Contributing
 ------------

-If you want to help out, you can either submit a patch, or you can open an issue and we will see what we can do.
-Please do request features; we will gladly add them as people request them.
-This is meant to help facilitate creation of your own dotfiles repository.
+If you want to help out, there are two ways to do that.
+Either you can open an issue, or you can fork and pull request.
+Either way, your feature will likely be added.
+If you wanted a file added to your dotfiles that isn't looked for in the script, open an issue.

 [origin-issue]: https://github.com/anishathalye/dotbot/issues/22
 [dotbot-repo]: https://github.com/anishathalye/dotbot